Correlation Between Banking Fund and Inverse Nasdaq-100

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Inverse Nasdaq 100 Strategy are ranked lower than 13 (%) of all funds and portfolios of funds over the last 90 days.
-In spite of fairly weak fundamental indicators, Inverse Nasdaq-100 showed solid returns over the last few months and may actually be approaching a breakup point.
+Compared to the overall equity markets, risk-adjusted returns on investments in Inverse Nasdaq 100 Strategy are ranked lower than 9 (%) of all funds and portfolios of funds over the last 90 days.
+In spite of fairly weak fundamental indicators, Inverse Nasdaq-100 may actually be approaching a critical reversion point that can send shares even higher in April 2025.

 Banking Fund and Inverse Nasdaq-100 Volatility Contrast